 Address: 211 Bellamy Building, Tallahassee, FL 32306-21

 Description of Major

-The Interdisciplinary Program in Social Science is designed to provide a broad background for understanding public affairs and an education for useful citizenship in the American democracy.
+The Interdisciplinary Program in Social Science is designed to provide an integrated social science perspective on social issues, public policy and public affairs.
 It is flexible so that students may pursue their own individual specialized and pre-professional interests.
-Special interdisciplinary concentrations in urban studies, public service, law and society, environmental studies, and Social Entrepreneurship and Innovation Public Policy are offered.
-We also offer a certificate in Public Policy.
+Special interdisciplinary concentrations in urban studies, public policy, public service, law and society, social entrepreneurship and innovation, and environmental studies are offered.

 Internet Supported Distance Learning

 A bachelor’s degree program is available that enables students with an A.A. degree to earn an FSU degree without moving to Tallahassee.
 To be admitted, students are strongly encouraged to also have completed the University’s Oral Communication Competency requirement and the Computer Skills Competency requirement.
 Due to limited course availability, it is strongly suggested that students contact the distance learning advisor to review course planning options prior to admission.
 Instruction is delivered via the web.
 For more information, visit http://online.fsu.edu/ or contact the program advisor.

 that they have completed the University’s Oral Communication Competency requirement and the Computer Skills Competency requirement to be admitted." placeholder="Prerequisites for the Program">

 XXX XXXX (6 hours) Two introductory courses in a social science discipline.
 (Examples: Anthropology, Economics, Geography, History, Political Science, Public Administration, Sociology, and Urban and Regional Planning.)

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the Student Services section of http://www.flvc.org .